snori74/linuxupskillchallenge/txt-for-linux-subreddit.md

-Title: The junior sysadmin course at r/LinuxUpskillChallenge restarts shortly
+TITLE: The junior sysadmin course at r/LinuxUpskillChallenge restarts shortly

 This free month-long course is re-starting again on the first Monday of next month.